turbot/guardrails-docs/docs/getting-started/getting-started-gcp/observe-gcp-activity/index.md

 - [Connect a GCP Project to Guardrails](/guardrails/docs/getting-started/getting-started-gcp/connect-a-project/)

 You will also need to create  a GCP bucket.
 We’ll illustrate using `guardrails_bucket_example_01`, but use your own name.
-Create your bucket with the default setting for access control: `Fine-Grained`.

 ## Step 1: Locate the `Resource Activities` report

 Select top-level `Reports`, search for `resource`, locate `Resource Activities`, and click the link.

 <p><img alt="gcp-search-resource-activities" src="/images/docs/guardrails/getting-started/getting-started-gcp/observe-gcp-activity/gcp-search-resource-activities.png"/></p>

 ## Step 2: Observe notifications